Presented by Herberger Theater and ASU Center for Film, Media and Popular Culture

 March 24, 2017 – March 25, 2017

-In celebration of the great detective with piercing observation and deduction skills, we are featuring four film interpretations of the popular and immortal stories of Sherlock Holmes spanning 100 years.
-Discussions/Q&As with a world renowned silent film composer, Sherlock Holmes scholar and screenwriter of one of the featured films follow select screenings.
+In celebration of the great detective with piercing observation and deduction skills, we are featuring four films of the popular and immortal stories of Sherlock Holmes spanning 100 years.
+Discussion/Q&A with a world renowned silent film composer, Sherlock Holmes scholar and screenwriter of one of the featured films follow select screenings.
 Whether you are a first-timer or devoted Sherlockian, join us for a weekend of delightful mystery, intrigue and some of Sir Arthur Conan Doyle’s most unforgettable characters.